merfan-bagheri/Deep_learning_Dr.Fatemizadeh/hw4/q3/README.md

 ## Introduction

-In this assignment, we explore and compare various architectures based on the GPT-2 model for text classification tasks.
+In this assignment, we explore and compare various architectures based on the GPT-2 model for text classification tasks, specifically semantic classification using the SST-2 dataset.
 The goal is to analyze the performance of different configurations and enhancements made to the base model, focusing on training and validation accuracy, loss metrics, and confusion matrices.

 ## Goals